Transport Layer Protection Cheat Sheet

 Rule - Use an Appropriate Certification Authority for the Application's User Base

-An application user must never be presented with a warning that the certificate was signed by an unknown or untrusted authority.
-The application's user population must have access to the public certificate of the certification authority which issued the server's certificate.
-For Internet accessible websites, the most effective method of achieving this goal is to purchase the TLS certificate from a recognize certification authority.
-Popular Internet browsers already contain the public certificates of these recognized certification authorities.
+An application user must never be presented with a warning that the certificate was signed by an unknown or untrusted certificate authority (CA).
+The application's user population must have access to the public certificate of the CA which issued the server's certificate.
+For Internet accessible websites, the most effective method of achieving this goal is to purchase the TLS certificate from a recognized CA. Popular browsers already contain the public certificates of these recognized CAs.

-Internal applications with a limited user population can use an internal certification authority provided its public certificate is securely distributed to all users.
-However, remember that all certificates issued by this certification authority will be trusted by the users.
+Internal applications with a limited user population can use an internal CA provided its public certificate is securely distributed to all users.
+However, remember that all certificates issued by such CAs will be trusted by the users.
 Therefore, utilize controls to protect the private key and ensure that only authorized individuals have the ability to sign certificates.

 Rule - Always Provide All Needed Certificates